mitjafelicijan/lobotomizer/README.md

 - You can use local models via Ollama or external ones like OpenAI, Claude or DeepSeek.
-- While this is WoW specific, you can easily replace data in `corpus` directory with your own and re-run `gen_storage.py` to generate fresh vector database.
+- While this is WoW specific, you can easily replace data in `corpus` directory with your own and re-run `make storage` to generate fresh vector database.

 > [!IMPORTANT]
 > You can run either HTTP API and/or Discord bot.
 You do not need to run both